greiginsydney/Intervalometerator/docs/step2-setup-the-Pi-public-or-private-pki.md

 127.0.1.1	myintvlm8r
 123.123.123.123	myintvlm8r.mydomain.com.au myintvlm8r
 ```
 3. Reboot the Pi: `sudo reboot now` and log back in after it reboots.

-4. Navigate to the nginx folder, and we'll create a new sub-holder to house the certs:
+4. Navigate to the nginx folder, and create a new sub-holder to house the certs.
+This command creates a new folder called SSL and automatically navigates into it:
 `cd /etc/nginx && sudo mkdir ssl && cd ssl`

 4. Create a temporary config file with the details required on the certificate: `sudo nano csrwithsan.cnf`